Simple Sourdough Bread Recipe

 - Take the bread out of the oven and remove it from your bread tin.
 Cover bread with a clean towel so it cools down slowly.

 - Once the bread has cooled down, it is time to tuck in!
 Or if you want to use it later I recommend to cut the bread in slices and freeze it until you need it in small batches.
+You can also store it in bread bins on your counter.

 If you have any questions about any of the steps or want to show off your bread leave a comment! 🙂